Again & Again (2PM song)

 "Again & Again" is a Korean song by South Korean boy band 2PM.
-It is the title track of the group's single album 2:00PM Time for Change.
-It premiered digitally on April 16, 2009 and was released as a CD single in South Korea on April 23, 2009, via JYP Entertainment.
-The release is supported by the B-side tracks "What Time Is It Now?", "I Hate You", and "Maybe She'll Come Back".
+It is the title track of the group's second single album 2:00PM Time for Change, released on April 16, 2009 via JYP Entertainment.
 The song was 2PM's first number-one single and has won the group several accolades, including the 2009 MAMA Award for Artist of the Year.
-It was also included in 2PM's first studio album, 01:59PM (2009), and a re-recorded version was included in 2PM's compilation album 2PM Member's Selection (2012).

 Background

-"Again & Again" is a contemporary R&B song composed and written by Park Jin-young.
+"Again & Again" is a dance-pop song with R&B elements composed and written by Park Jin-young.
 The song was recorded over the course of a week at JYP Entertainment's New York branch, where local staff members including Grammy Award-nominated Vlado Meller assisted in the post-production and mastering process.

-The song runs 4 minutes and 5 seconds in length.
 The lyrics of the song are from the perspective of a man who cannot stop thinking about and going back to a woman who broke his heart.

 The track would later be included in 2PM's first studio album, 01:59PM, released on November 10, 2009.
 Another version of the song was recorded without former 2PM member Jaebeom's vocals to be included in the 2012 compilation album 2PM Member's Selection.